1. Introduction

 The basic premise of any asset investment is that the returns on the investment provide sustainability to the asset class.
 The aim must be to provide as high a return as possible, in any given market conditions, whilst having due regard to social, environmental and governance considerations.
 Whilst the investments will be managed by external independent fund managers, the University will ensure that the appointed managers encourage good behaviour or discourage poor behaviour through their own investment screening processes.

-These processes should take into account the University’s own investment preferences in respect of social, environmental and governance issues, as well as considering good practice.
+These processes should consider the University’s own investment preferences in respect of social, environmental and governance issues, as well as considering good practice.
 The University considers that the appointed managers should consider the following criteria when assessing the appropriateness of any investments they undertake on behalf of the University:

 Positive screening